ecogyenergy/solarquant/README.md

 ### Documentation

+A live pre-built version of the SolarQuant documentation is available here: https://ecogyenergy.github.io/solarquant

-For documentation, compile the Sphinx[1] documentation in the `docs` directory:
+To build the latest documentation from source, compile the Sphinx[1] documentation in the `docs` directory:

 ```shell
 $ cd docs